In Vitro Fertilization (IVF)

 Pregnancy complications for the baby

-Pregnancies achieved through IVF have complications more frequently than pregnancies conceived spontaneously.
-Controversy exists regarding the cause of these complications, about whether they are caused by the infertility itself or the fertility treatment.
+Pregnancies achieved through IVF have complications more frequently than pregnancies conceived naturally.
+Controversy exists regarding whether they are caused by the infertility itself or the fertility treatment.
 Complications include slight increases in:

 - Perinatal mortality